joncrain/joncrain.github.io/_posts/2018-12-06-creating-munkireport-modules-partiv.md

 mkdir -p "${CACHEDIR}"

 # Business logic goes here
-osqueryi --json 'SELECT * FROM launchd WHERE name NOT LIKE "com.apple%" ORDER BY name' > ./awesome.json
+osqueryi --json 'SELECT * FROM launchd WHERE name NOT LIKE "com.apple%" ORDER BY name' > $OUTPUT_FILE
 ```

 It does not need to be bash either.
 Theoretically, it's possible to do this in `python` if you prefer: